TransGlobe Energy Corporation (TGA)'s Financial Results Comparing With Anadarko Petroleum Corporation (NYSE:APC) | New Business Observer

 |68.02%

-For the past year TransGlobe Energy Corporation has -17.11% weaker performance while Anadarko Petroleum Corporation has 68.02% stronger performance.
+For the past year TransGlobe Energy Corporation had bearish trend while Anadarko Petroleum Corporation had bullish trend.

 Summary

-Anadarko Petroleum Corporation beats on 9 of the 11 factors TransGlobe Energy Corporation.
+Anadarko Petroleum Corporation beats TransGlobe Energy Corporation on 8 of the 11 factors.

 TransGlobe Energy Corporation, through its subsidiaries, explores for, develops, and produces crude oil and natural gas liquids in Egypt and Canada.
 It holds working interests in West Gharib, West Bakr, North West Gharib, South West Gharib, South East Gharib, South Ghazalat, South Alamein, and North West Sitra production sharing contracts.
 TransGlobe Energy Corporation was founded in 1968 and is headquartered in Calgary, Canada.